Probate Q&A Series

 2. Evidence gathering: The dispute typically focuses on proof about the signing ceremony, witnesses, medical and cognitive condition around execution, and whether someone exerted pressure.
 If the will is self-proved, the sworn statements attached to the will often reduce the need for live witness proof just to admit the will, which can change how the contest is framed and what evidence matters most.

-3. Decision maker and outcome: In a caveat, the Superior Court process determines whether the document is the valid will.
+3. Decision maker and outcome: In a caveat, the Superior Court process determines whether the document is the valid will, with the matter transferred for jury trial.
 If the issue is ambiguity plus mistake (not overall validity), a court may consider reformation of ambiguous terms if the required level of proof is met.

 Exceptions & Pitfalls